Evil Maid Attack

 Evil Maid CyberAttack

 An Evil Maid Attack is a term used to describe a type of attack where a malicious actor gains physical access to a target computer or device.
-What would you do if you were at work and, suddenly, your laptop or PC started functioning on its own, and you no longer had any control over it?
+The term “evil maid” originates from the idea that someone with malicious intent could gain access to your device when you’re not around.

-It might seem like a scenario that only happens in spy movies, but such situations can and do happen in real life, and more often than one would think.
-Despite the abundance of security measures that organizations put in place to mitigate attacks, malicious actors are deploying increasingly deceptive techniques to bypass such security measures.
+It might seem like a scenario that only happens in spy movies.
+But such situations can and do happen in real life, and more often than one would think.
+Despite the abundance of security measures that organizations put in place to mitigate cyber attacks, malicious actors are deploying increasingly deceptive techniques to bypass such security measures.
 And it could be taking place right in front of your eyes.

 The evil maid attack scenario highlights two worrying threats to all organizations.
-Insiders and the social engineering techniques used by bad actors.
+Insider threats and the social engineering techniques used by bad actors.
 Let’s start with the first.
-Of course, the vacuum concealing the device had to be brought in by someone.
+Certainly, someone must have brought in the vacuum concealing the device.
 It might be concealing the evil maid attack, but the vacuum is not sophisticated enough to enter the premises alone…

-One possibility is that the cleaning lady using the vacuum is a malicious insider.
+One possibility is that the cleaning maid is a malicious insider.
 Who purposely brought the harmful device inside the working environment.
 Although malicious insiders cause only around 5% of internal cyber incidents, their insider privileges and knowledge mean that such attacks can cause significant damage (insider threats).
 According to Fortinet, 60% of enterprises are most concerned about malicious insiders when asked which insider threat concerned them most.
-Cleaning staff are often outsourced, which increases an enterprise’s vulnerabilities.
+Outsourcing cleaning staff often heightens an enterprise’s vulnerabilities.
 The outsourced worker may be a malicious actor seeking financial gains or working for an adversary.

 For half of organizations, service providers and temporary workers are the most threatening type of insider risk.
 Cleaning staff are not typically deemed a security risk and therefore do not raise alarms when doing their job.
 This of course, gives them the perfect disguise.

-But it is also possible that the cleaning lady unwittingly brought the device into the company’s premises.
-How, you may ask?
+But it is also possible that the cleaning maid unwittingly brought the device into the company’s premises.
+How, may you ask?
 That brings us to the next vulnerability, social engineering of cyberattacks

 What exactly is the sneaky little device we call Raspberry Pi?
-It actually was not designed to be pernicious, but rather to teach the basics of computer science.
-But, like anything good in life, someone has to ruin it (too sinister?).
+It was not designed to be pernicious, but rather to teach the basics of computer science.
 The Raspberry Pi used in the evil maid attack scenario was manipulated on the Physical Layer to act with malicious intent.
-Operating on the wireless USB interface, the device hides its true identity by impersonating a legitimate HID.
-A lack of Physical Layer visibility means that such spoofing activities go by undetected.
+Operating on the wireless USB interface, the device hides its identity by impersonating a legitimate human interface device (HID).
+A lack of physical layer visibility means that such spoofing activities go by undetected.

 The Raspberry Pi is just one of the many hardware attack tools available to anyone who wants, or knows how, to use them.
 Rogue Devices are malicious and covert by nature.
 This allows them to go under the radar of existing security solutions due to a lack of complete device visibility.
 An attacker can use such devices to carry out a range of harmful attacks such as data exfiltration, espionage, MiTM attacks, DDoS, and more.
 In this specific case, the perpetrator made their presence known, but what happens when the attack occurs behind the scenes?
 If you cannot see the attack taking place and security solutions cannot detect the presence of the malicious device, how are you, your device, and the organization protected?

-Sepio has developed a solution that provides a panacea to the gap in device visibility.
-As the leader in Rogue Device Mitigation, Sepio’s solution identifies, detects, and handles all peripherals; no device goes unmanaged.
-Sepio uses Physical Layer (Layer 1 Visibility) fingerprinting technology and Machine Learning to calculate a digital fingerprint from the electrical characteristics of all devices and compares them against known fingerprints.
+Sepio’s platform provides a panacea to the gap in network device visibility.
+As the leader in Rogue Device Mitigation, identifies, detects, and handles all peripherals.
+No device goes unmanaged.
+Sepio uses physical layer technology and machine learning to verify the electrical data characteristics of all devices and compares them against known data fingerprints.
 In doing so, Sepio provides organizations with ultimate device visibility and detects vulnerable devices and switches within the infrastructure.

-In addition to the deep visibility layer, a comprehensive policy enforcement mechanism recommends on best practice policy and allows the administrator to define a strict, or more granular, set of rules for the system to enforce.
-When a device breaches the pre-set policy, Sepio automatically instigates a mitigation process that instantly blocks unapproved or Rogue hardware, such as in evil maid attacks.
+In addition to the deep physical layer visibility, a comprehensive policy enforcement mechanism allows the administrator to define a strict, or more granular, set of rules for the system to enforce.
+When a device breaches the pre-set policy, Sepio automatically instigates a mitigation process that instantly blocks unapproved or Rogue hardware.

-So, while attackers have found deceitful ways to implant a Rogue Device within a target’s premises, with Sepio’s solution in place, that is about as far as they will go.
+Attackers have found deceitful ways to implant a Rogue Device within a target’s premises.
+With Sepio’s platform that is about as far as they will go.
 A vacuum cleaner might be able to hide a Rogue Device from human eyes, but Sepio’s eyes see far deeper.

 See every known and shadow asset.
 Prioritize and mitigate risks.